snbennett/phyloGeo/README.md

 # Course Instructions: Phylogeographic Workshop Day 3 – Using Git, GitHub, R, and RStudio

 Pick your OS below and follow along to get your computer working for today's lesson.
 See the 'hint' at the bottom if you are having trouble.
-For Mac M1 or new (i.e. Mac - Silicon) scroll down, for PC's go [(Windows)] or scroll way down.
+For Mac M1 or new (i.e. Mac - Silicon) scroll down, for PC's go to [(Windows)](https://github.com/snbennett/phyloGeo/blob/main/README.md#windows) or scroll way down.

 # (Mac - Silicon)